Why It Works

 Cook noodles according to package directions.
 Drain and transfer to a large bowl of ice water.
 Agitate noodles until thoroughly chilled.
 Set aside while you make the dressing.

 In a large bowl, combine peanut butter, soy sauce, chili sauce, lime juice, sesame seed oil, garlic, sugar or honey, and water.
 Whisk until homogeneous.
 Drain noodles thoroughly and add to bowl.
-Add bell peppers, cucumber, bean sprouts, basil leaves, scallions, jalapeños, and bird chilis (if using).
+Add bell peppers, cucumber, bean sprouts, basil leaves, scallions, jalapeños, and bird chiles (if using).
 Toss to combine.
 Serve immediately, topped with roasted peanuts.

 |Nutrition Facts (per serving)|